a-akulynichev/md_test/README.md

 <br/>

-This free of charge app can be used to create your own app for Android.
+This free of charge app can be used to create your own app for Android and iOS.

 ## Get started